 - Immediate: All targeted users will receive this notification immediately upon send-out, no matter where they are in the world.
 This would be useful for time-sensitive information, such as a flash sale or an ongoing live-streamed event.

 - Time-zone-based: These are set to send out at the same time across time zones so all targeted users will, for example, receive a happy-hour notification from a restaurant app when the clock strikes 17:00 in their location.

 - Data-based: These are sent out automatically at the right time for the user in question, based on the data you have about their usage habits.

-This is key!
-A/B test, segment your audience, test and segment again.
-Collect data and use it to improve your messaging and your timing.
+A/B test, segment your audience, and test and segment again.
+Collect that data and use it to improve your messaging and your timing.

 Are mobile push notifications part of your marketing automation strategy?

 Look around.
 There’s a smartphone in almost every pocket.

 We use them for search, shopping, gaming, watching films, as a payment solution and, of course, to stay connected with other people.

 With the 24/7 accessibility following our attachment to the smartphone, Mobile push notifications are a highly effective way to keep your users active and loyal to your business — especially if you’re pushing personalised messages based on user behaviour and preferences.

 With Agillic’s Omnichannel Marketing Automation platform, you can start using app push notifications from day one.
 Why?
 Because everything our platform does is customer-centric.